Visiting the Great Bustard Project

 Booking a visit.

 The easiest way to arrange a visit to the Great Bustard Group is to purchase one in our online shop.
 Once your order has been confirmed, one of our team will be in touch to arrange dates and give you all the details.
 Book a visit now.
-If you’d prefer to arrange a visit by email, you can contact us at email@example.com or phone 07817 971 327.
+If you’d prefer to contact us to arrange a visit, you can e-mail us at firstname.lastname@example.org or phone 07817 971 327.
 Visits typically run on Tuesday, Wednesday, Thursday, Saturday and Sunday at 09:30, 11:30 or 14:00 (duration typically 90 mins).

 Become a member of the Great Bustard Group and all your visits will be free!
 You can become a member in our online shop.